harrisongoeldner/alfred-mac-theme/README.md

 Developed by Harrison Goeldner

+## Usage

+The workflow can be accessed
-type theme in alfred to change theme of mac
+Type `theme` in alfred search to change theme of mac